 Where to start?

-The first action to take is a legionella risk assessment of the hot and cold-water systems to ensure a scheme is put in place to control the risk.
+Controlling legionella in nursing and residential care homes starts with a legionella risk assessment of the hot and cold-water systems to ensure a scheme is put in place to control the risk.
 Temperature is the usual method of control with systems operated at the required temperatures to prevent legionella bacteria from growing.
 Hot water must be stored at 60°c and distributed at 50°c or higher to all outlets.
 Thermostatic mixer valves may need to be fitted at outlets to prevent scalding.
 Cold water must be stored and distributed at 20°c.

 Regular checks need to be carried out in accordance with the risk assessment, some of these checks can be carried out by your own trained site staff or alternatively you can choose an experienced water hygiene company to do these on your behalf.
 Whichever option you choose a key factor for compliance is the management of the control scheme which includes correct record keeping.